-A student is not admitted to the College later than ten days after the opening of a semester, except by special permission of his dean.
-A fee of \$2.50 is charged anyone enrolling late, but completing enrollment the first week.
-Anyone enrolling after the first week must pay a late enrollment fee of \$5.
+A student who seeks to enter the College later than ten calendar days after the day classes begin for a semester is admitted only by special permission of his dean.
+Those who enroll after the regular registration period and prior to the end of the first week pay a late enrollment fee of \$2.50.
+College staff members including graduate assistants and graduate research assistants do not pay this fee.
+However, anyone enrolling after the first week must pay a late enrollment fee of \$5.00.
 (See the College Calendar.)

-Aptitude Test
+Aptitude Test and Pre-enrollment